-ALL-USA Watch: Lynna Irby finishes perfect HS track career and makes it look easy.
-It's not
+Doyel: Lynna Irby makes it look easy — it's anything but

 Irby had one more race to run, but she couldn’t walk, couldn’t stand, could barely breathe.
 She had just won the 400 in 53.81 seconds, among the 10 fastest times in state history, and she wasn’t smiling.
 Too tired to smile.

-Irby was at the water cooler just off the finish line, holding a paper cup in her hand but not filling it.
+Irby was at the water cooler just off the finish line, holding an empty paper cup.
 She crumpled to her knees under the cooler, which is where DeDee Nathan found her.

 At this point Irby has run four races in two hours, and won all four: the 100 prelims and 100 final (in a state record 11.41 seconds), the 200 prelims, and the 400 final.
 She has one race left, the 200 final.
-Nathan asks her if she needs help.
+Nathan asks if she needs help.
 Irby spits out one word:

 Nathan lies Irby down onto her back, takes off the sprinter’s fluorescent yellow spikes and starts massaging Irby’s thighs.
 Then she grabs Irby’s ankles and gently shakes out her legs.